ironbar/arc25/docs/05_Solution_Summary.md

 ![alt text](modeling/res/1761318484651_image.png)

-A surprising finding was that different prompting techniques to increase output diversity produced worse results than simply asking the model to solve the task.
+A surprising finding was that trying different prompting techniques to increase output diversity produced worse results than simply asking the model to solve the task.
 For example, I gave already generated solutions by the model in the prompt and requested something new and different, but the effect was the opposite.
 In many cases, instead of doing something new, the model simply copied the code given in the prompt.
 It seems that small LLMs lack capabilities that frontier models have.